population-interventions/visualisation/src/posts/pandemic-trade-offs-august-2021/post.md

 ## Lockdown restrictions

 In each of the 100 simulations, the model also tracks which stage of restrictions is in place each day (Stage 1 being near-normal, up to Stage 4 with strong stay at home orders, i.e. a hard lockdown).
-The graph below shows the percentage prevalence, by week, of each stage of restrictions across 100 simulations of the chosen scenario.
+The graph below shows the percentage prevalence of each stage of restrictions, by week, across 100 simulations of the chosen scenario.

 Use the options to the left of (or below) the graph to explore how different scenarios affect the enforcement of lockdown restrictions over time.